ColeCampton/colecampton.github.io/SIBS.md

 This study sought to investigate:

 1. The relationship between kidney function and suPAR,
-1. The relationship between suPAR and GFR atthe time of patient enrollment, and
+1. The relationship between suPAR and GFR at the time of patient enrollment, and
-1. If suPAR levels could predict the decline of kidneyfunction at one year or the risk or progression of CKD stage.
+1. If suPAR levels could predict the decline of kidney function at one year or the risk or progression of CKD stage.

 In the investigation of these questions, we also looked at other biological factors that may influence the studied relationships.
 These factors included diabetes, Creactive protein, and GFR at the time of enrollment.
 Diabetes is a major known risk factor for kidney disease.
 Creactive protein (CPR) is an activator of the innate immune system during infection, but because of its implication in inflammatory diseases, we included it as a potential factor in our study.
 # Methods
 We conducted a prospective observational study with data from the Emory Cardiovascular Biobank, which was established to investigate vascular and cardiovascular diseases.
-Patients were recruited from the hospital cath lab; data from a total of 366 patients was used.
+Patients were recruited from the hospital catheterization lab; data from a total of 366 patients was used.
 Data came from questionnaires filled out by patients in the waiting room, as well as from chart review.
 Patients also participated in a followup appointment approximately one year (between 300 and 430 days) after their enrollment in the study.
 Variables measured for each patient included:

 - Enrollment date and followup date
 - Concentrations of suPAR, CPR, and creatinine